Duplicate » admin by request

 Graphic of the back of a hacker in a hoodie touching points on a screen

-The Ascension Cyber Attack: A Case Study
+The Ascension Ransomware Hack: A Case Study

 Outdated Software

-Insufficient Access Controls
+No Access Controls

-Inadequate Staff Training
+No Staff Training

-The Role of Privileged Access Management (PAM)
+Privileged Access Management (PAM)

-Admin By Request: A Comprehensive Solution
+Admin By Request: The Whole Solution

-The Ascension cyber attack serves as a stark reminder of the importance of robust cybersecurity in healthcare.
-By understanding common vulnerabilities and implementing effective measures, healthcare providers can protect their data and maintain patient trust.
-Admin By Request stands ready to support these efforts with a comprehensive PAM solution that fortifies defenses and mitigates the risk of future attacks.
+The Ascension breach is a wake-up call to the importance of cybersecurity in healthcare.
+By knowing the common vulnerabilities and doing something about it, healthcare providers can protect their data and patient trust.
+Human services play a big role in bolstering cybersecurity measures as ransomware attacks disrupt healthcare operations and put sensitive patient data at risk.
+Admin By Request is here to support these efforts with a PAM solution that secures and reduces the risk of future attacks.

 Sources: